How to Make Bacon Jerky

 This is going to give us the sweet and savory flavor combination we’re desiring.
 When you’re done, flip the meat and apply your seasoning rubs to the other side.

-While your potential bacon jerky racks are on the refrigerator, you can go and start your fire and get your smoker ready.
+While they are on the refrigerator, you can go and start your fire and get your smoker ready.

 Once your fire is going good, and the coals are turning gray, put your first piece of hickory wood on.

-Monitor your fire to around 190°F. When you have a good steady temperature of 190°F, which should be monitored as close to the cooking surface as possible, bring out your bacon meat, and start the transformation to bacon jerky.
+Monitor your fire to around 190°F. When you have a good steady temperature of 190°F, which should be monitored as close to the cooking surface as possible, bring out your bacon meat.

-In order to properly learn how to make bacon jerky, you have to follow a two step cooking process.
+In order to properly make bacon jerky, you have to follow a two step cooking process.
 The first part of the process is to use a smoker and then, to remove your meat from the smoker and to place it into the oven.

 Making Your Bacon Jerky